anataliocs/codedevstuff/README.md

 All example code from the blog can be found in this repo and should be runnable.

 This application was generated using JHipster, you can find documentation and help at [https://jhipster.github.io](https://jhipster.github.io).
+JHipster is a yeoman generator that will stand up a full-stack AngularJS/Twitter Bootstrap front-end and a Java/Spring REST API backend for you.

 ## Development